tronto198/mapnik-jni/README.markdown

 mapnik-jni
 ==========

 Bindings to use Mapnik from Java.
-This binding tries to strike the 80-20 rule by providing access to the most used parts of Mapnik.
-This binding isusable for programatically building/introspecting a map, enumerating features and rendering with AGG.
+This binding tries to strike the 80-20 rule by providing access to the most used parts of Mapnik.  mapnik-jni is usable for programatically building/introspecting a map, enumerating features and rendering with AGG.

 This repository was forked from [springmeyer/mapnik-jni](https://github.com/springmeyer/mapnik-jni), which seems to be defunct, just like the original [SpatialInteractive/mapnik-jni](https://github.com/SpatialInteractive/mapnik-jni).
 I have explained some changes that I made in [this Pull Request](https://github.com/springmeyer/mapnik-jni/pull/9).